-In March 2018, the UN reported that 10 million Yemenis were 'one step away from famine' and that hunger is threatening an entire generation.
-Borne out of a sense of urgency at the sustained civilian suffering caused by the human-caused famine in Yemen, we embeded with a team of doctors and nurses working at Therapeutic Feeding Centers (TFCs) treating those most at risk of starvation.
+In March 2018, the UN reported that 10 million Yemenis were one step away from famine and that hunger is threatening an entire generation.
+Borne out of a sense of urgency at the sustained civilian suffering caused by the human-caused famine in Yemen, we embedded with a team of doctors and nurses working at Therapeutic Feeding Centers (TFCs) treating those most at risk of starvation.

 Filmed from inside two of the most active therapeutic feeding centers in Yemen, HUNGER WARD documents two women health care workers fighting to thwart the spread of starvation against the backdrop of a forgotten war.
 The film provides an unflinching portrait of Dr. Aida Alsadeeq and Nurse Mekkia Mahdi as they try to save the lives of hunger-stricken children within a population on the brink of famine.